dell/csm-docs/content/v2/csidriver/features/powerscale.md

 ## Volume Cloning Feature

-The CSI PowerScale driver version 1.3 and later supports volume cloning.
+CSI PowerScale driver version 1.3 and later supports volume cloning.
 This allows specifying existing PVCs in the _dataSource_ field to indicate a user would like to clone a Volume.

 Source and destination PVC must be in the same namespace and have the same Storage Class.